-The City or other public entities identify underutilized properties and decide to get rid of them through a request-for-proposal (RFP) process.
-This can include requirements such as types of development, affordable housing and improved urban design.
+The City or other public entities identify underutilized properties with the potential to redevelop and identify development partners through a request-for-proposal (RFP) process.
+RFPs can include requirements such as types of development, affordable housing and improved urban design.

 Developers submit proposals for how they would develop that property.

-Public entity selects the preferred winner.
+Public entity selects the preferred winner that best meets the critertia outlined in the RFP.